 Have a focal point - perhaps a photo or symbol that has special meaning, or out a window looking at the sky.

 Appeal to the senses.
 Diffusing the air with lavender or other essential oils is a great idea, as is a naturally-scented soy or beeswax candle.
 Sometimes light music or nature sounds help.
-And soft lighting from lamps (not overhead lighting) is supportive.
+And soft lighting from lamps (not overhead lighting) is relaxing.

 Include natural elements in order to feel connected to the earth and the world we are a part of.
 Bring in flowers, branches, rocks and/or green plants.